usnistgov/feasst/CONTRIBUTING.rst

 * trial regrow to include grand canonical insertions
 * consider optimization of Ewald: init ewald storage on particle types, precompute property index.
 * Criteria running energies may contain a part from each potential to simplify debugging.
-* implement timer for profiles (with hierarchies by class... tried this, but its too slow)
+* implement timer for profiles (with hierarchies by class... tried this, but its too slow.
+Time only infrequently?)
 * implement a timer to auto-balance trial weights.
 * find a better way for two different classes to take from the same argument list and still maintain unused checks.
 * when selecting from cpdf, use lnp instead of p?